 Species peonies are one of her passions and she was a founder member of the International Peony Species Network (SPIN) .There is a large collection of peonies at Broadleigh.

-Recently retired as President of Friends of the Bristol Botanic Garden, she was heavily involved in the move to The Holmes and the creation of the new garden.
+As President of Friends of the Bristol Botanic Garden, she was heavily involved in the move to The Holmes and the creation of the new garden.
 She remains on the Curatorial Advisory Committee.

 In 2002 she was made an Honorary Fellow of Myerscough College ( University of Lancaster)